EngincanV/SentimentAnalysisDemo/README.md

 # SentimentAnalysisDemo

-Welcome to the `SentimentAnalysisDemo` repository, a demonstration of sentiment analysis integration within an ABP-based application, presented at the [ABP Dotnet CONF 2024](https://abp.io/conference/2024).
+Welcome to the `SentimentAnalysisDemo` repository, a demonstration of sentiment analysis integration within an ABP-based application, presented at the [ABP Dotnet CONF 2024](https://abp.io/conference/2024) & [Hello Talks 2024](https://kommunity.com/devnot/events/hello-talks-2024-84b69837).

 > Love the `SentimentAnalysisDemo` project?
 Then, please give a star(⭐)!
 Thanks in advance!